roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Ingress management/Advanced Ingress configurations.md

     2. Run the following command to create a Kubernetes Secret.

-        The Kubernetes Secret named foo.bar stores the certificate and private key.
-You must refer to the Secret when you create an Ingress.
+        Use the certificate and private key to create a Secret named tls-test-ingress.
+The Secret is referenced when you create the Ingress.

         ```
-        kubectl create secret tls foo.bar --key tls.key --cert tls.crt
+        kubectl create secret tls tls-test-ingress --key tls.key --cert tls.crt
         ```

 2. Run the following command to create an Ingress to secure data transmission: